8balloon/eigenstate/README.md

 ## Methods

 Methods are how you alter your state data.
+They can work with synchronous or asynchronous code.

 **Methods must be defined with two parameters, and called with one or zero parameters.**

 The second parameter, ```state```, is provided automatically.
-Look at each of the example methods above; they all use the ```state``` parameter to do useful stuff.
+Look at each of the methods in the example above; they all use the ```state``` parameter to do useful stuff.

 **Methods may alter state by returning updated state data.**

-If your state contains the data ```{ firstName: 'Hugh', lastName: 'Jackman' }``` and a method returns ```{ lastName: 'Mungus' }```, the your new state data will be ```{ firstName: 'Hugh', lastName: 'Mungus' }```.

-The methods ```increment``` and ```changeColor```are examples of methods that alter state data.
+Look at the methods ```increment``` and ```changeColor``` in the example above.
+Each of them alters state by returning updated state data.
+Your view component will receive updated state via ```props```.

 **Methods may invoke other methods.
 This is how Eigenstate supports asynchronous code.**

-Asynchronous actions like Ajax calls can't return values directly.
-In order to update state, invoke methods in async action callbacks.
+Asynchronous actions like ```$.ajax``` or ```setTimeout``` can't return values directly, because they use callbacks.
+In order to update state, invoke methods from within the callback function.

-Look at the method ```delayedIncrement``` in the example above to see method invocation in an asynchronous callback.
-Notice that it does not operate on state directly, which allows it to alter state even though it uses asynchronous code.
+Look at the method ```delayedIncrement``` in the example above.
+It demonstrates how to asynchronously invoke another method from within a callback.

-**Separate methods by purity**
+**Separate methods by purity.**

-To use Eigenstate effectively, you should separate your methods by *purity*.

-* *Pure methods* operate on state by returning updated state data.
-They should have no side effects, and invoke no other methods.
+*Pure methods* alter state by returning updated state data.
+Do not invoke other methods.

-* *Impure methods* handle side-effects, like making async calls and invoking other methods.
+*Impure methods* create side effects by doing things like executing asynchronous code and invoking other methods.

+Keeping these methods separate will greatly improve the clarity and reliability of your code.
+The rationale for this technique is detailed in the section on [optimization](https://github.com/8balloon/eigenstate#optimization)

 ## API